Zaltarba/blog/_posts/2024-06-22-PairsTrading-1.md

 ---
 layout: post
 title: An Introduction to Pair Trading and Market Neutral Strategies
-categories: [Personnal project, Practical paper]
+categories: [Personnal project, Algo Trading]
 excerpt: This post is the first of a serie about pair trading and market neutral strategies ...
 image: /images/PairTrading1.png
 ---